-Academies within the Leading Edge Academies Partnership are committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the academies.
-We follow the guidance set out in Annex C (KCSIE September 2019).
+Each Academy within the Trust is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the academies.
+We follow the guidance set out in Annex C (KCSIE September 2020).
 Please refer to the Academies' respective e-safety/online safety policies.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within their academy with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within their Academy with any concerns.